dougbutner/web-4/README.md

 **Provable identity** issues are becoming apparent, as certain applications with lax rules are being manipulated, showing the need for true provable identity.

-True provable is being developed to be released in Phase Three
+Biocryptography standards and biometric secret technology are being developed to allow true provable identity in Phase Three.

 ## **Phase Three**